RedHatInsights/insights-core/docs/customtut_rule.rst

 are found in the evaluation then a response is created with the ``ERROR_KEY`` and any data that you want to be associated with the results are included in the response.
-This data is made available in the customer interface or results output.
+This data can be viewed in the results made available to a customer in the Red Hat Insights web interface.
 You may use zero or more named arguments to provide the data to ``make_response``.
 You should use meaningful argument names as it helps in understanding of the results.